Felício Milson

-Felício Mendes João Milson (born 12 October 1999) is an Angolan professional footballer who plays as a winger for Serbian SuperLiga club Red Star Belgrade and the Angola national team.
+Felício Mendes João Milson (born 12 October 1999) is an Angolan professional footballer who plays as a winger for UAE Pro League club Al Jazira and the Angola national team.

 Club career

 Milson made his professional debut with Marítimo in a Primeira Liga match with FC Porto on 10 June 2020.

 On 12 February 2022, Milson signed a long-term contract with Russian Premier League club Nizhny Novgorod.

 On 3 February 2023, Milson joined Ankaragücü in Turkey on loan with an option to buy.

 On 6 July 2023, Milson agreed on a three-year contract with Maccabi Tel Aviv in Israel.

 International career

 Milson represented the Angola U20s at the 2017 Toulon Tournament.
 Milson debuted for the senior Angola national team in a 3-0 friendly win over Mozambique on 23 October 2020.

 Convened for the 2023 Africa Cup of Nations, he played 3 matches in the competition, against Algeria, Burkina Faso and Nigeria.

+On 3 December 2025, Milson was called up to the Angola squad for the 2025 Africa Cup of Nations.